lamikr/rocm_sdk_builder/README.md

 ## Source Code and Build Update

-Babs.sh provides now as a new command since 6.1.2 version an update command which can be used on updating the source code in same git branch to latest version in a way that it will check which projects has been updated and then clean the build dir from those so that only those needs to be rebuild.
+Babs.sh provides now as a new command since 6.1.2 version an update command which can be used on updating the source code in a way that it will check which projects has been updated.
+For updated projects the build dir is cleaned so that they are easy to rebuild.

 ```